AJFrio/Assistant/README.md

 - **Get System Information**: Retrieve current date/time and system/connection information.
 - **Access Websites**: Can request info/summaries from websites
 - **Check Jira**: Update the JIRA_URL in your .env file to all tickets filtered by person, and it will let you know whats on the docket
+- **Browse Website**: Can take in full URL's to add context to a question, request, etc

 ## Setup